Zenas-law-group/delta/README.md

 The Delta Portfolio

 The aim of this project is to build a Christian Faith Based Portfolio.
 For the benefit of the whole humanity, but primarily for the Christian Catholics of the Bible of Jerusalem, in his version of 1955 from "Les Editions du Cerf".
 The Delta Portfolio should be the first and the most advanced portfolio and piece of technology in the world.
+A wise achievment.
-The Portfolio should be allowed to apply some many Christian faith based rules and commandments, and so on.
+The Portfolio should be allowed to apply some many Christian faith based principles, rules and commandments, and so on.
 For exemple :

 1. The Golden Rule (to not do to the others what we wouldn't like them to do to us.
 2. Submit to Jésus-Christ the powers, principalities, dominations, etc ...